 - Devon W. Carbado and Donald Weise, eds., The Long Walk to Freedom: Runaway Slave Narratives (2012)

 - Christine Rudisel and Bob Blaisdell, eds., Slave Narratives of the Underground Railroad (2014).

 - William Still, The Underground Railroad (1872), which is based on his interviews with freedom seekers coming through Philadelphia.
 It is available in a variety of reprint editions.

 The University of North Carolina – Chapel Hill has made large collection of slave narratives available online.
 You can access them by going to http://docsouth.unc.edu/neh/ and clicking on “North American Slave Narratives.”
 This source includes digitized copies of nearly all the book-length autobiographies of formerly enslaved people, including the stories of their escapes.

 Of course, Underground Railroad activist perspectives are interesting and informative.
-Here are a few:
+Here are a few with ties to Michigan:

 - Reminiscences of Levi Coffin (1876), the autobiography of a major Indiana activist, discusses his work in helping runaways through the Midwest.

 - Stuart Seely Sprague, ed., His Promised Land (1996), the autobiography of John P. Parker at Ripley on the Ohio River, is riveting and works well with students of a variety of ages.

 - For Michigan activists, see Laura Haviland, A Woman’s Life Work (1881), as well as Detroiters William Lambert and George DeBaptiste, whose post-Civil War reminiscences are available from the Central Michigan University Clarke Historical Library: https://www.cmich.edu/library/clarke/AccessMaterials/Bibliographies/UndergroundRailroad/Pages/default.aspx